stevewpalmer/jcom/calclib/calculate.md

 ```
 C2: =B4*SUM(A1:A3)
 ```
-which has four dependencies: cells B4, A1, A2 and A3.
-Each of those four cells are dependee cells in that they are referenced by at least one other cell.
+which has four precedents: cells B4, A1, A2 and A3.
+Each of those four cells are precedent cells in that they are referenced by at least one other cell.

 The graph thus will have the following edges: